 Gender Equity – why we need to think differently about it

-Gender Equity – why we need to think differently about it – especially in the wake of Afghanistan August 2021
+Why we need to think differently about gender equity – especially in the wake of Afghanistan August 2021

 It’s not as if the idea of gender equity is a new concept, so why is it taking so long for it to be become a reality in every aspect of life and in every country in the world?

 I could quote the statistics to you about how there is no gender equity in reality.
 Ok here goes…The Global Gender Gap Index benchmarks the evolution of gender-based gaps among four key dimensions (Economic Participation and Opportunity, Educational Attainment, Health and Survival, and Political Empowerment) and tracks progress towards closing these gaps over time.
 On its current trajectory, it will now take 135.6 years to close the gender gap worldwide.

 Australia sits at number 50 in the global index of 156, which has Iceland as number 1 and Afghanistan as number 156.